 The results from the 23 fixed-response questions are included in the faculty member's personal file as one additional way of measuring teaching effectiveness.
 The comments provided in response to the open-ended questions are not included in the faculty member's personal file.
 The results from the open-ended questions are shared only with the individual faculty member and their department chairperson.

-Information about accessing the "BC Feedback" results may be found on the Professional
+The "BC Feedback" results may be accessed online via the WebCentral portal.